-By what date do I need to use my money and how long is it good for?
+By what date do I need to use my money and how long are the funds available to me?

 Each year, a HSA deposit occurs on April 1.
 For any eligible expenses incurred from April 1 to the following March 31, you have until May 30 to make a claim.
 If you do not make any claims within that one-year period, your HSA deposit will move over for one more year.
 If you do not make any claims within the two-year period, your unused funds will expire.
-For example, any funds remaining from the April 1, 2020 deposit will carry over to the 2021 plan year.
-If the funds are not used by March 31, 2022, they will be forfeited.
+For example, any funds remaining from the April 1, 2021 deposit will carry over to the 2022 plan year.
+If the funds are not used by March 31, 2023, they will be forfeited.